WebOrigami/docs/src/markdown/docs/eg/start.md

 Hello, WORLD.
 Hello, WORLD.
 ```

-If it helps to visualize these examples using parentheses, here's the equivalent verbose form with quotes
+If it helps to visualize these examples using parentheses, here's the equivalent verbose form with quotes:

 ```sh
 $ eg "greet(uppercase('world'))"